Mike Luckovich: Awards

 While at the Atlanta Journal-Constitution, Mike Luckovich won several awards.
 He won the 1995 Pulitzer Prize and 2006 Pulitzer Prize for Editorial Cartooning.
 He received the National Cartoonists Society Editorial Cartoon Award for 2001, with additional nominations for 1998 and 2002.
 He won the 2008 National Journalism Awards, for Editorial Cartooning.
 In 2018, he received the Advancing American Democracy Award by the Benjamin Harrison Presidential Site.

 Controversy

 Luckovich attracted a great deal of backlash when the newspaper cartoonist drew a cartoon depicting Michael Jackson's death one day after his death.
-The comic strip illustrated the leaders Heaven and Hell flipping a coin to see where the late King of Pop would be after his demise.
+The comic strip illustrated the leaders Heaven and Hell flipping a coin to see what would be the late King of Pop's final destination would be after his death.
 Many people, including Jackson's family, friends, and fans deemed the cartoon offensive.

-On December 3, 2019, Luckovich posted a cartoon on Twitter depicting Facebook founder Mark Zuckerberg defending racists, lying politicians, Nazis, and Russians.
-Some interpreted this as comparing Russians to Nazis and the KKK, while others noted Luckovich was simply referring to widespread criticism of Facebook for not having done enough to stop Russian Internet troll farms from using Facebook to interfere in US politics, including the 2016 presidential elections.